 Hiking in Hallormsstaðaskógur forest

-Hallormsstaðaskógur forest has a unique arboretum with some 67 foreign tree species.
+Hallormsstaðaskógur forest has a unique arboretum with approx. 85 foreign tree species from 600 locations around the world.
 And here the Icelandic joke: "What should you do when you get lost in an Icelandic forest?".
 The answer being: "Stand up!" doesn't apply - as some of the trees are quite tall.

 Autumn colours in Hallormsstaðaskógur forest